wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 ## Enable Git publishing for the new web app

-Git is a distributed version control system that you can use to deploy your Azure web app.
+Git is a distributed version control system that you can use to deploy your Azure App Service web app.
 You'll store the code you write for your web app in a local Git repository, and you'll deploy your code to Azure by pushing to a remote repository.

 1. Log into the [Azure Portal](https://portal.azure.cn).